-Universities meeting all six key inclusion criteria above are included in the rankings. $\Omega^{\rm v}$
+Universities meeting all six key inclusion criteria above are included in the rankings. $\Omega^v$

 Universities not meeting the last criteria will not be included in the rankings.
 They will be listed as "Reporters" and they will not have any scores.
+An institution can also opt out from being a Reporter.